cesarenaldi/iniettore/README.md

 - [Transient singletons](#transient-singletons)

 #### Lazy singletons
 A mapping marked as `LAZY, SINGLETON` produce a singleton instance that gets created at the first time it is requested.
-It gets destroyed only when the context itself is destroyed.
+It gets destroyed only when the context it has been registered into gets destroyed.
 See [`context.dispose`](#context-dispose).

 ##### Lazy Singleton Provider
 ```javascript